The Final Draft is here!

 📺 Plotzed Planners!

-📢 Make your voice heard by contacting the A2 City Council and Planning Commision - Demand they Pause the Plan!
+📢 Make your voice heard by contacting the A2 City Council and Planning Commission - Demand they Pause the Plan!

 Contact an individual Ann Arbor City Council Member, or all: